DARPA-CRITICALMAAS/cdrc/README.md

 **validated**: Return validated features or not validated.
 None will return both validated and not validated features.

-**search_text**: string to be searched over the Legend description/label/abbreviation fields.
+**search_text**: String to be searched over the Legend description/label/abbreviation fields.

-**intersect_polygon**: geojson polygon to intersect over the features.
+**intersect_polygon**: Geojson polygon to intersect over the features.
 EPSG:4326

 ```
 cog_ids = ["specify list of cogs you want","..."]